 "Smart" or "innovative" baggage includes bags with motors, power banks, GPS, GSM, Bluetooth, RFID, or Wi-Fi technology.
 There are restrictions on carrying smart bags with lithium batteries as either carry-on or checked baggage on all our flights.

 Smart bags within the cabin size and weight allowance for your route are allowed in the cabin as long as the battery is removable.
-The battery can stay in the bag as longs as the bag is powered off completely.
-You can’t charge the bag on board.
+The battery can stay in the bag as long as the bag is powered off completely.
+Please note that you can’t charge the bag on board.